Danny Walters (actor): Career

 From 2014 to 2017, Walters played Tiger Dyke in the ITV sitcom Benidorm.
-He also made guest appearances in the BAFTA-nominated BBC miniseries Our World War and the BBC series Call the Midwife, in 2014 and 2016.
-During Christmas of 2016, he took on the title role of Jack in his first pantomime Jack and the Beanstalk at the Billingham Forum Theatre.
+He also made guest appearances in the BAFTA-nominated BBC miniseries Our World War and the BBC series Call the Midwife in 2014 and 2016.
+During Christmas 2016, he took the title role of Jack in the pantomime Jack and the Beanstalk at the Billingham Forum Theatre.

-In May 2017, it was announced that he would be appearing in the BBC soap opera EastEnders, portraying the role of Keanu Taylor.
-Before being cast as Keanu, he auditioned for the role of Brody Hudson in Hollyoaks.
-He quit the soap in November 2019, and his final scenes aired on 21 February 2020.
-Walters made an unannounced return to the show on 13 December 2022 and made an unannounced departure on 25 December 2023 when his character was killed off.
+In May 2017, it was announced that he would be appearing in the BBC soap opera EastEnders, portraying Keanu Taylor.
+Before being cast as Taylor, he auditioned for the role of Brody Hudson in Hollyoaks.
+He left the soap in November 2019, and his final scenes aired on 21 February 2020.
+Walters made an unannounced return to the show on 13 December 2022 and departed again on 25 December 2023, when his character was killed off.

 Personal life

-Walters grew up in Harlow, Essex and moved to Stansted near to the Hertfordshire border during his childhood.
-He originally wanted to be a footballer, but wasn't athletic enough at the time, so was convinced by his mother to try acting classes at a drama school.
-Although Walters originally disliked the classes, he began enjoying acting after making friends with classmates and portraying Fat Sam in a production of Bugsy Malone.
+Walters grew up in Harlow, Essex, and moved to Stansted near the Hertfordshire border during his childhood.
+He originally wanted to be a footballer, but was not athletic enough at the time, so was convinced by his mother to try acting classes at a drama school.
+Although he initially disliked the classes, he began enjoying acting after making friends with classmates and portraying Fat Sam in a production of Bugsy Malone.

-Walters has been in a relationship with girlfriend Maddi Faircloth, since 2021.
-On 23 April 2025, Walters announced the birth of the couple's first child, a daughter, in March 2025.
+Walters has been in a relationship with Maddi Faircloth since 2021.
+In March 2025, their first child, a daughter, was born.
+In September 2026, Walters announced his engagement to Faircloth.